krasimir/blog-posts/2018/StoryAboutReact/post.md

 # A story about React, Redux and server-side rendering

-Long long time ago in a kingdom far away there was an app.
+*Long long time ago in a kingdom far far away there was an app.
 The app was supported by the well known React and Redux families but there was a problem.
 It was damn slow.
 People started complaining and the app had to do something.
 It had to deliver its content quickly so it provides better user experience.
-Then the server-side rendering was born.
+Then the server-side rendering was born.*

 Today we are going to build a simple React application that uses Redux.
 Then we will server-side render it.
 The example includes asynchronous data fetching which makes the task a little bit more interesting.
-We will have client-side but also server-side JavaScript.

 ## Setup

-Before even starting with React we have to deal with some setup.
-We want to write our code using ES6 syntax which means that our code needs to be transpiled to ES5 before to be used.
-Transpilation is one of the things but we also need to bundle it.
+Before even starting with writing the application we have to deal with a building/compiling processes.
+We want to write our code in ES6 syntax which means that our code needs to be transpiled to ES5 so it can be used by browsers and node.
+We also have to bundle our client-side code.
 I already blogged on that topic some time ago - [
 The bare minimum to work with React](http://krasimirtsonev.com/blog/article/The-bare-minimum-to-work-with-React).
 The approach that we will take in this article is similar.
 We will use [browserify](https://www.npmjs.com/package/browserify) and [watchify](https://www.npmjs.com/package/watchify) with [babelify](https://www.npmjs.com/package/babelify) transform to bundle our client side code.
 For our server side code we will directly rely on [babel-cli](https://babeljs.io/docs/en/babel-cli).

-Having the following file structure
+We will start with the following file structure:

 ```
 build